operasoftware/devopera/articles/_posts/2011-08-29-opera-mini-request-headers.md

 ## Accept-Language

 `Accept-Language` specifies what language(s) the browser would prefer the response to be written in.
-You can specify multiple languages in a comma-delimited list using standard language tags, and each language can be given a quality value that indicates the user's ability in those languages (this value defaults to 1 if not specified, which is the highest - the values range from 0 to 1.)
-For example, the actual example given at the bottom of this section means "I'd prefer to be sent old (bokmal) or new Norwegian, but I am also pretty good at English...I'll also try French if you've not got the other two languages available, but I'm not very good at that."
+You can specify multiple languages in a comma-delimited list using standard language tags, and each language can be given a quality value that indicates the user’s ability in those languages (this value defaults to 1 if not specified, which is the highest - the values range from 0 to 1.)
+For example, the actual example given at the bottom of this section means “I’d prefer to be sent old (bokmal) or new Norwegian, but I am also pretty good at English… I’ll also try French if you’ve not got the other two languages available, but I’m not very good at that.”
 If `Accept-Language` is not specified, then the server should assume that all languages are acceptable to the user.

 ### Format

-	Accept-Language: [;q=], ...
+	Accept-Language: <language tag> [;q=<quality value>], …

 ### Example